DataDog/chef-datadog/README.md

 **Chef 13 users**: With Chef 13 and `chef_handler` 1.x, you may have trouble using the `dd-handler` recipe.
 The known workaround is to update your dependency to `chef_handler` >= 2.1.

-**Chef 14 and 15 users**: To support Chef 12 and 13, the `datadog` cookbook has a dependency to the `chef_handler` cookbook, which is shipped as a resource in Chef 14.
-Unfortunately, it displays a deprecation message to Chef 14 and 15 users.
+**Chef 14 and later users**: To support Chef 12 and 13, the `datadog` cookbook has a dependency on the `chef_handler` cookbook, which is shipped as a resource in Chef 14.
+Unfortunately, this causes a deprecation message on Chef 14 and later.

 ### Installation